SamuelGasc/Captcha-Generator/README.md

           method is called, if the form is sending datas to the same page (action="#") then the "$_SESSION['captcha']" will be overwritten again and the value given by the user ($_POST['myCaptchaField']) won't match the new "$_SESSION['captcha']".
-          Knowing this, it is way easier to send data to another script i order to do the server side validation.
+          Knowing this, it is way easier to send data to another script in order to do the server side validation.